donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/YodaDrive.rst

 YodaDrive
 =========

-YodaDrive is a WebDAV client for Windows, allowing the user to mount a remove WebDAV server as a local drive.
+YodaDrive is a WebDAV client for Windows, allowing the user to mount a remote WebDAV server as a local drive.

 YodaDrive is recommended over :ref:`mounting a network drive <mount-network-drive>` directly using Windows, because it solves the problems with directories with too many files, files that are too large and in general it’s more stable.